pushyzheng/go-docker-judger/README.md

 $ docker run -v "e:/usr/pushy":/usr/src/oj/code -v "e:/usr/cases":/usr/src/oj/cases pushyzheng/go-docker-judger
 ```

-But your computer must have `Main.java` in `e:/usr/pushy`, if don't have this path, you can change it in top command.
+But your computer must exits `Main.java` in `e:/usr/pushy`, if don't have this path, you can change it in top command.

 In addition, you can put case file to `/e:/usr/cases`, the form of test case file as following: